-

 Cons

-- ✘ Excessive for some small game, can damage pelts
+- ✘ Excessive for some small game, causing meat damage

 - ✘ Barrel wear is accelerated due to high velocities